christophihl/startupengineer/content/_repos/dat_sci/01_intro_r.md

   </div>
 </div>

 We will use GitHub to store your data and hand in your assignments through your personal website (github pages).
-To be able to do so, complete the following steps (detailled instructions below):
+To be able to do so, complete the following steps (detailed instructions below):

 1. Create a free github account.